Krewella: 2018–2020: Coke Studio and zer0

-2021–present: The Body Never Lies
+2021–2022: The Body Never Lies and hiatus

-In July 2021, Krewella released "Lay It Down" in collaboration with Illenium and SLANDER, as part of Illenium's album "Fallen Embers".
+In July 2021, Krewella released "Lay It Down" in collaboration with Illenium and Slander, as part of Illenium's album "Fallen Embers".
 This track was based on the previous, solo version of "Lay It Down" that was released exclusively on the "zer0" vinyl.

-In November 2021, Krewella began teasing new music on their social media pages.
-Soon after, they announced their next single, "Never Been Hurt" in collaboration with BEAUZ.
+In November 2021, Krewella announced their next single, "Never Been Hurt" in collaboration with Beauz.
 The track was released alongside a music video on November 19.

-On December 17, 2021, they released "No Control" with MADGRRL.
+On December 17, 2021, they released "No Control" with Madgrrl.
 A music video was released on December 25.

-In January 2022, Krewella announced their third studio album "The Body Never Lies", to be released on March 4.
+In January 2022, Krewella announced their third studio album The Body Never Lies to be released on March 4.
 The album features 10 tracks, including "Never Been Hurt" and "No Control".
-They also announced a North American tour, featuring 20 shows, set to begin on April 1.

-Soon after, they announced the next single off the album, titled "I'm Just A Monster Underneath, My Darling".
+They also announced a North American tour, featuring 20 shows, beginning in April.
+Soon after, they announced the next single off the album, titled "I'm Just a Monster Underneath, My Darling".
 The track was released on January 28 alongside a lyric video created by photographer and graphic designer Olivia Van Rye.
-It is Krewella's first drum & bass song since "Surrender The Throne" was released in 2016.

-'The Body Never Lies' was released on March 4 including 10 tracks: "ashes to ashes, dust to dust (intro)", "Traces", "No Control" (w/ MADGRRL), "In The Water", "War Forever", "You Don't Even Have To Try", "Never Been Hurt" (w/ BEAUZ), "Drive Away", "6 Feet", and "I'm Just A Monster Underneath My Darling".
-A music video for "Drive Away" premiered on Facebook that day and was released on YouTube two days later.
+The Body Never Lies was released on March 4 including 10 tracks.
+A music video for "Drive Away" was released on YouTube.

+2025–present: Return

+On the 15th anniversary of 6.8.10, after 3 years of inactivity, Krewella announced their new single "Crying On The Dancefloor" via Instagram.
+The song was released the following day on June 9.

+Artistry

+Krewella's musical style has been mainly described as EDM, dance-rock, and dance-pop.
+They have been influenced by a number of electronic subgenres, including progressive house, electro, dubstep, drum and bass, trap music and future bass.
+The band's name was an original idea from Jahan while writing lyrics, and is not a reference to Cruella de Vil.